VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/example/README.md

 }
 ```

-User `bearerTokenAuthentication` to add bearer token authentication to your routes:
+User `bearerAuthentication` to add bearer token authentication to your routes:

 ```dart
 // routes/admin/_middleware.dart